Measurement of the Higgs boson total decay width using the H $\to$ WW $\to$ e$\nu\mu\nu$ decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 \section{Abstract}

-{ The Higgs boson (H) decay width is determined from the ratio of off- and on-shell production of $\PH \to \PW\PW \to \Pe\PGn\PGm\PGn$ using proton-proton collision data corresponding to an integrated luminosity of 138\fbinv collected at $\sqrt{s}=13\TeV$ by the CMS experiment at the LHC.
+{ The Higgs boson (H) decay width is determined from the ratio of off- and on-shell production of $\PH \to \PW\PW \to \Pe\PGn\PGm\PGn$ using proton-proton collision data corresponding to an integrated luminosity of 138\fbinv collected at $\sqrt{s}=13\TeV$ by the CMS experiment at the Large Hadron Collider.
 The off-shell signal strength is measured as $\mu_{\off} = 1.2^{+0.8}_{-0.7}$.
-The Higgs boson total decay width is $\GH = 3.9^{+2.7}_{-2.2}\MeV$, in agreement with the standard model prediction.
-The uncertainty in this result represents a factor of three improvement over the previous CMS result in this decay channel. }
+The Higgs boson total decay width is $\GH = 3.9^{+2.7}_{-2.2}$ MeV, in agreement with the standard model prediction.
+The uncertainty in this result represents a factor of 3 improvement over the previous CMS result in this decay channel. }

 { pdfauthor={CMS Collaboration}, pdftitle={Measurement of the Higgs boson total decay width using the H to WW to e nu mu nu decay channel in proton-proton collisions at sqrt(s) = 13 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, Higgs, Offshell, HWW}}